From Trash to Major Interstate Repair

 But where does all the required glass come from?

 “We work with recycling entities that are local to our plants to source the glass product that we need.
 We generally take lower-value glass because it’s the mixed color, the smaller pieces that generally can’t be used by a bottling operation or even a fiberglass plant.
-The glass product that we use generally goes to landfill if we don’t take it”
+The glass product that we use generally goes to a landfill if we don’t take it.”

 It’s been an amazing journey for Aero Aggregates and a perfect example of how materials testing is vital to the development of any exciting new product.
 This is especially true with FGA, which can make such a huge difference to everyday life and Tinius Olsen looks forward to helping develop this material even further in the future.